 - Unwavering Commitment to Favorable Outcomes – We want the best for our clients, no matter what.
 We are passionate about what we do, and we are committed to our clients’ best interests.

-- Meticulous Trial Preparation – If it takes going to court to protect you, you can rest assured that our attorneys will be meticulously prepared.
+- Meticulous Trial Preparation – If it takes going to court to protect you, you can rest assured that our San Franciso federal healthcare fraud defense lawyers will be meticulously prepared.
 We are skilled litigators, and we have relationships with top medical experts around the country.

-Speak with a Federal Healthcare Defense Lawyer at Oberheiden, P.C.
+Speak with a San Francisco Federal Healthcare Defense Lawyer at Oberheiden, P.C.

 If you need to speak with a member of our federal healthcare fraud defense team, please call 888-680-1745 or contact us online.
 You can reach us 24/7.
-And if an attorney is not available immediately, a member of our team will be in touch as soon as possible.
+And if a San Francisco federal healthcare fraud defense attorney is not available immediately, a member of our team will be in touch as soon as possible.

 All website terms, conditions, and disclaimers apply to this information and are hereby fully incorporated.
 Specifically, this information has been prepared (1) for informational purposes only and does not constitute legal advice; (2) This information may constitute attorney advertising in some jurisdictions; (3) Merely reading this information does not create an attorney-client relationship; (4) Attorneys of Oberheiden, P.C., are not licensed in all states but are only licensed to practice in the states mentioned in their respective biographies.
 Nothing contained in here is meant to constitute the unauthorized practice of law or a suggestion of physical presence in the state; (5) Prior results do not guarantee similar outcomes in the future.